GeoFS Logo - Click to return to Home Page

 • Runways equiped with ILS will offer an extra button to tune NAV1 to the ILS frequency

-• A right-click on the map will bring a window to fly to the clicked destination from 6 pre-set altitudes.
+• A right-click on the map will bring a window to fly to the clicked destination from 6 pre-set altitudes and a button to create a GPS FIX.

 • Navaids (VOR, NDB, DME, ILS) are plotted using the standard charts symbols.
 Clicking these icons will bring a popup with ident information (Type, name, ICAO and morse code) and a button to tune NAV or ADF to the correct frequency.